offen/analyticstxt/draft-offen-analyticstxt.md

 User tracking and the usage of analytics software on websites is becoming an increasingly important factor, affecting the way the user facing internet works and behaves.
 Yet, there is no well-defined way of accessing information about what software is being used and what data is being collected by such software in a standardized way.
-Legislation only covers a subset of the range of existing technological implementations, incentivizing software to find workarounds, thus being able to hide their presence from users.
+Legislation only covers a subset of the range of existing technological implementations, creating incentives for software to find workarounds, thus being able to hide their presence from users.
 Automated audits are limited to aspects that are possible to detect in clients.

 This document defines a way to specify the privacy related characteristics of analytics and tracking software.